mP1/j2cl-maven-plugin/Readme.md

 ```

 ## excluded-dependencies
 A list of artifacts (group-id colon artifact-id) that may appear as transitive dependencies that must be excluded from
 the build process.
-The sample below is useful when requiring gwt-user.
+The sample below is useful when requiring gwt-user, which contains a combination of client/translatable
+and server/untranslatable packages/classes.

 ```xml
 <excluded-dependencies>